bda-mota/Pipex/README.md

 cmd2 -> second command

-outfile -> the file for outputk
+outfile -> the file for output

 ### How to use
 for example: